VectorScale/PowerTalkAustralia/README.md

 - [Expo documentation](https://docs.expo.dev/): Learn fundamentals, or go into advanced topics with our [guides](https://docs.expo.dev/guides).
 - [Learn Expo tutorial](https://docs.expo.dev/tutorial/introduction/): Follow a step-by-step tutorial where you'll create a project that runs on Android, iOS, and the web.

-## Running Exporting to Web
+## How to Export to Static Web App in Azure
-If you want to export to the static web app

 Navigate to Actions tab in your repository

 Select the "Azure Static Web Apps CI/CD" workflow from the left sidebar